The notion of a ‘Pharmacy First’ service in England has become something of a buzz phrase for government ministers.

 Meanwhile, in England, there are some local minor ailments services being run, some of which are using the term ‘Pharmacy First’.

-According to services database maintained by the Pharmaceutical Services Negotiating Committee (PSNC), as of 17 September 2021, there were 22 such services ongoing in specific areas, 9 of which are commissioned by NHS England and the rest by individual clinical commissioning groups.
+According to a services database maintained by the Pharmaceutical Services Negotiating Committee (PSNC), as of 17 September 2021, there were 22 such services ongoing in specific areas, 9 of which are commissioned by NHS England and the rest by individual clinical commissioning groups.

 The treatments offered through these local services vary by area, with some only offering to treat walk-in patients with uncomplicated urinary tract infections.
 Others, including the ‘Pharmacy First’ service in Liverpool that launched in January 2022, enable pharmacists to treat a range of services, such as a newly launched point-of-care test and treat service for acute cough.